China fights the outbreak of coronavirus: all the latest updates | China news

 Plus:

+China has intensified travel restrictions, effectively sealing Wuhan and more than a dozen other cities, slowing down the movement of about 56 million people amid fears that the transmission speed will accelerate during the lunar New Year's high travel season.

-Health authorities around the world are taking steps to prevent a global pandemic, with cases reported in Japan, Thailand, South Korea and the United States.
+Health authorities around the world have intensified detection at airports and other entry and exit points in an attempt to prevent a global pandemic as the virus continues to spread, with cases reported in Australia, France, the United States and seven countries from Asia Pacific Beyond China.

-The World Health Organization (WHO) has recognized that respiratory disease, dating back to the city of Wuhan, is an emergency in China.
-But WHO said it is too early to declare it a global health emergency.
+The World Health Organization (WHO) has recognized that respiratory disease, which has been traced to the city of Wuhan, is an emergency in China, but the organization said Thursday that it was too early to declare it a global health emergency.

 Here are the latest updates: